boettiger-lab/sarsop/README.md

 In the POMDP problem, the true state is unknown, but measured imperfectly.
-We introduce an observation matrix to indicate the probabilty of observing a particular state \(y\) given a true state
+We introduce an observation matrix to indicate the probability of observing a particular state \(y\) given a true state
 \(x\).
 In principle this could depend on the action taken as well, though for simplicity we assume only a log-normal measurement error independent of the action chosen.